pennekampster/pennekampster/pages/talks.md

 ### <a name="talks"></a>Oral communications

+#### 2016
+How to make ecology more predictive?, Earth & Life Institute, Université catholique de Louvain, Louvain-la-Neuve, Belgium

 #### 2015
 Inter- and intra-individual variation matter for predicting dispersal of Tetrahymena ciliates
 45th Annual meeting of the Ecological Society of Germany, Switzerland and Austria, Göttingen, Germany